GenesisCoast/embedded-yaml-docs/README.md

 ## From PyPi

-Currently this CLI does not support Jinja v3.
-A fix for other versions of Jinja2 will be released with the new CLI version.

 You can make sure you have the correct version of Jinja installed, by running the following command prior to installing the CLI.

 ```